-Come check out the great books and new furniture in the library!
+Come check out the great books and comfy furniture in the library learning commons!

 Mrs. Eng tries to read a lot of children's fiction (and some non-fiction too), so if you need any recommendations, be sure to ask her or click here to see a list of some of her favourites.
 She would also love to hear your recommendations.

-Speaking of books, did you know you can look for library books on the Destiny website?
+Speaking of books, did you know you can look for library books on the Destiny Discover website?
 You can even rate and review books, as well as find links to fun websites.
-If you are in the school, go to cen-destiny.
-From home you can visit https://destiny.eips.ca.

-In addition to the great books in our library, we also have great new tables, chairs and bookshelves.
-You can come check these out too!
-The library is a great place to study, read, work with others or just hang out.
+In addition to the great books in the library learning commons, it is also a great place to study, read, work with others or just hang out.

-Thanks to the support of our administration, our parent council and all of the Brentwood families, we have a newly decorated library!
+Thanks to the support of our administration, our parent council and all of the Brentwood families, we have a fantastic space!
 There are now places for either working at a table, sharing a good story with friends on a couch or curling up with a book on a bean bag!
-We invite everyone to come see our new space!
+We invite everyone to come see our great space!

 If you are interested in reading free ebooks online, Brentwood has a handful of new ebooks you can borrow.
 To borrow ebooks, you can visit Brentwood's FollettShelf (username: firstnamelastname / password: last four digits of your Alberta Student Number, which Mrs. Eng can provide).

 You can also visit the following websites for ebooks (note: you will need a username and password for TumbleBooks and BookFlix as well):

 BookFlix (select BookFlix from the list of databases)